onflow/flow-go/README.md

 ### Docker
 - Download and install docker https://docs.docker.com/docker-for-mac/install/
 - Test docker by running integration tests `$ ./test.sh`.
 First time run should take a while because some base layers will be downloaded and built for the first time.
-See https://github.com/dapperlabs/bamboo-node#test for me details.
+See https://github.com/dapperlabs/bamboo-node#test for more details.

 ## Test
 Run: